rogerpence/generate-json-table-schema/README.md

 c.name 'ColumnName',
 t.name 'Type',
 t.name +
-CASE WHEN t.name IN ('char', 'varchar','nchar','nvarchar') THEN '('+
+CASE WHEN t.name IN ('char', 'varchar', 'nchar', 'nvarchar') THEN '('+
       CASE WHEN c.max_length=-1 THEN 'MAX'
            ELSE CONVERT(VARCHAR(4),
                         CASE WHEN t.name IN('nchar','nvarchar')